Connecticut Drug Trafficking Lawyer

 If someone is at risk of receiving a harsh sentence under the non-drug dependent statute, their potential jail time can be lowered if they are able to prove at trial that they are indeed drug dependent.
 The court is entitled to suspend mandatory minimum sentences for offenders under the age of 18, whether they are found to be drug dependent or not.

 It is important to note that, in order to be convicted of drug trafficking in Connecticut, the prosecution will need to prove more than just that someone had illegal drugs.
 The prosecution is required to show that they intended to sell the drugs to obtain a conviction.
-There are many ways to defend against this charge with the help of a Stamford drug trafficking attorney who understands the nuances of this area of law.
+There are many ways to defend against this charge with the help of a CT drug trafficking attorney who understands the nuances of this area of law.

 Contacting A Connecticut Drug Trafficking Attorney